justinlee0777/popularthoughts/src/data/articles/lydia-davis.md

 ---
-title: "The Collected Stories of Lydia Davis"
+title: 'The Collected Stories of Lydia Davis'
-slug: "/collected-stories-of-lydia-davis"
+slug: '/collected-stories-of-lydia-davis'
-createdAt: "2022-12-01T05:02:31+0000"
+createdAt: '2022-12-01T05:02:31+0000'
-seoTitle: "The Collected Stories of Lydia Davis"
+seoTitle: 'The Collected Stories of Lydia Davis'
-seoDescription: "We discuss the Collected Stories of Lydia Davis."
+seoDescription: 'We discuss the Collected Stories of Lydia Davis.'
-tags: ["literature"]
+tags: ['literature']
 ---

 "Story" starts "The Collected Stories of Lydia Davis".
 It is a rough start.
 The story of "Story" (1986) is that the narrator is concerned with the whereabouts of her ex-husband (I assume, given the narrator of other stories), has an argument concerning it, and then tries to understand the situation logically.